Liturgical-Calendar/liturgy-components-php/README.md

 To produce the `<select>` element, call the `->getSelect()` method on the `CalendarSelect` instance.
 You may optionally pass in an array of options that can have the following keys:
-  - `class`: The class or classes to apply to the select element.
+  - `class`: The class or classes to apply to the select element, default `calendarSelect`.
-  - `id`:    The id to apply to the select element.
+  - `id`:    The id to apply to the select element, default `calendarSelect`.
   - `options`: The type of select options to return.
-Valid values are `'nations'`, `'diocesesGrouped'`, or `'all'`.
+Valid values are `'nations'`, `'diocesesGrouped'`, or `'all'`, default `all`.
-  - `label`: A boolean indicating whether to include a label element or not.
+  - `label`: A boolean indicating whether to include a label element or not, default `false`.
-  - `labelStr`: The string to use for the label element.
+  - `labelStr`: The string to use for the label element, default `"Select a calendar"`.

 Example:
 ```php